North Dakota farmland purchase tied to Gates stirs emotion

 FARGO, N.D.
-(AP) — The sale of prime North Dakota farmland to a group tied to Bill Gates has stirred emotions over a Depression-era law meant to protect family farms and raised questions about whether the billionaire shares the state’s values.
+(AP) — The sale of a couple thousand acres of prime North Dakota farmland to a group tied to Bill Gates has stirred emotions over a Depression-era law meant to protect family farms and raised questions about whether the billionaire shares the state’s values.

-The state’s attorney general has asked the trust that acquired the land to explain how it plans to use it in order to meet rules outlined in the state’s archaic anti-corporate farming law.
+The state’s attorney general has asked the trust that acquired the North Dakota land to explain how it plans to use it in order to meet rules outlined in the state’s archaic anti-corporate farming law.
 It prohibits all corporations or limited liability companies from owning or leasing farmland or ranchland, with some exceptions.

 “I don’t know that it’s quite as volatile a situation as some have depicted,” North Dakota Republican Attorney General Drew Wrigley told The Associated Press Thursday.
 “It’s taken off, it’s all over the planet, but it’s not me sticking a finger in the eye of Bill Gates.
 That’s not what this is.”